ak11-672/C-language/README.md

 C is the divine language for programmers and essential to build solid coding foundation so I started my tech journey with it.

-Here I have shared my solutions mainly for the most dreaded c topic pointers,structure and dma and some miscellenous qs I solved while revising it.
+Here I have shared my solutions mainly for the most dreaded c topics namely pointers,structure and dma and some miscellenous qs I solved while revising it.

 Learning C was a difficult process but as they say nothing worthwhile comes easy in life.